Summary of Significant Accounting Policies

 Exchange differences that existed at the Group’s IFRS transition date, 1 January 2004, are deemed to be zero, in accordance with the exemption permitted by IFRS 1.

-The following exchange rates have been applied in the consolidated financial statements:
+The following exchange rate was applied in the consolidated financial statements:

 1 euro (EUR) =